aallan/node-owlintuition/README.md

 	        {"name":"required",
 	         "childs":["15.00"]}}}

-and finally for the local weather,
+passed back to your callback function.
+Finally for the local weather,

 	monitor.on('weather', function( event ) {

 	});

-the following object will be passed as an argument to your callback function,
+where you will receive and event an object of the form,

 	{"temperature":"16.00",
 	 "forecast":"Clear/Sunny"}

-there is also an error message if the module encounters a 'new' unknown message over multicast,
+passed back to your callback function.
+There is also an error message if the module encounters a 'new' unknown message over multicast,

 	monitor.on('error', function( message ) {